hannahchan/FeatureGates.NET/README.md

 ### Span Collection

 In order to collect spans from your feature gates, you will need to subscribe to the `ActivitySource` named `FeatureGates`.
-If using the [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) SDK, you can do this by calling `.AddSource("FeatureGates")` while building your `TracerProvider`.
+If using the [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) SDK, you can do this by calling `AddSource("FeatureGates")` while building your `TracerProvider`.
 For example;

 ```C#
 using TracerProvider tracerProvider = Sdk.CreateTracerProviderBuilder()